13 Audience Participation Games for Corporate Events

 5. Countdown Trivia Game

-If you have ever played bar trivia, this game might be familiar to you.
+If you have ever played bar trivia, the countdown trivia game might be familiar to you.
 You give attendees 12 – 20 seconds to answer trivia questions.
 The faster the player answer the question, the more points they earn.
 However, the points will decrease as the time ticks off the clock.
 So, players need to think and act quickly to do well in this game.

 This game rewards your sharpest attendees and game players.
 Use this type of gameplay at the end of a conference, instead of a test or quiz.
 It can be an energizing experience for your attendees to see how much they know.